-is the name of a file in \$INFORMIXDIR/etc that contains the configuration parameters for your database.
+is the name of your onconfig file in the %INFORMIXDIR%\etc\%ONCONFIG% or \$INFORMIXDIR/etc/\$ONCONFIG directory

+This file contains the configuration parameters for your database.

-To prepare the ONCONFIG file, make a copy of the onconfig.std file and modify the copy.
-It is recommended that you name the ONCONFIG file so that it can easily be related to a specific database server.
-If you have multiple instances of a database server, each instance must have its own uniquely named ONCONFIG file.
+To prepare the onconfig file, make a copy of the onconfig.std file and modify the copy.
+Name the onconfig file so that it can easily be related to a specific database server.
+If you have multiple instances of a database server, each instance must have its own uniquely named onconfig file.